-This section will explain and take you through the process of depositing funds into your account, and creating a new exchange instruction.
+This section will explain and take you through the process of transferring funds into your account, and creating a new exchange instruction.

 Step one: Log in

 Begin by logging into your account here, if you don’t already have an account, you can create one here – registration is free, only takes a few minutes with the account normally being live within 24 hours once the application has gone through the compliance process.

 Once you log in you’ll arrive at the main dashboard, from here you can access all of the platform.
 If you click the New Exchange button, you’ll be taken through to the create an exchange page – this is where you’ll create new exchange instructions.
 Whilst it is possible to create a new exchange instruction without having any funds on the account, we recommend that customers deposit funds first.
 Exchange instructions will not be completed until the required funds are available on the account.

 Step two: Transfer funds

-To make a deposit to your Freemarket account, you can do this by going to the deposit funds page, which is located on the top right-hand side of the page below the user details.
-From the deposit funds page, select the currency of the funds you wish to exchange and the relevant bank details will appear on the screen.
+To make a transfer to your Freemarket account, you can do this by going to the add funds page, which is located on the top right-hand side of the page below the user details.
+From the add funds page, select the currency of the funds you wish to exchange and the relevant bank details will appear on the screen.

 Once the funds have arrived in your Freemarket account, you’ll receive an email confirmation with a breakdown of the transaction.